top of page

 What to expect?

 EMDR treatment follows a structured eight-step protocol which include resourcing, processing and installation.
+It is a non-drug, non-hypnosis procedure, that focuses on a troubling memory or emotion while using bilateral stimulation.

 Processing trauma requires a brief history taking which might trigger some emotional distress and discomfort.
 But since EMDR is not a traditional talk-therapy and does not require you to talk about the trauma in details, you might find it less overwhelming than other approaches used to treat trauma.
+Throughout the sessions, I facilitate and monitor safety and stabilisation as your brain attempts to heal.
+This often means learning healthy coping skills and emotion regulation strategies.

 How often do I need EMDR therapy?

 The number of sessions is dependent on the trauma that needs to be processed and whether EMDR is being used as a stand-alone treatment or as part of another therapy.
+Typically EMDR is delivered once per week for an average of 6-12 sessions.

 Are there side effects?